 Activities on Development of Payment System

-The Central Bank of Myanmar has laid down the policies for to develop an efficient, fast, safe and reliable national payment system as its main responsibility.
-In the area of Cash Payment system, the policies covered three principal aspects, including fulfilling public needs for currency, ensuring that bank notes are fit for circulation, and taking preventive and repressive measures against the circulation of counterfeit currency.
-In the area of non-cash payment system, the policies are focused on reducing risks and improving efficiency of payment system.
+The Central Bank of Myanmar has laid down the policies for developing an efficient, fast, safe and reliable national payment system as its main responsibility.
+In the area of cash payment system, the policies covered three principal aspects, including fulfilling public needs for currency, ensuring that bank notes are fit for circulation, and taking preventive and repressive measures against the circulation of counterfeit currency.
+In the area of non-cash payment system, the policies are focused on minimizing risks and improving efficiency of payment system.

 The Central Bank of Myanmar has planned to upgrade the present manual clearing system to Auto Clearing System and to implement the Banking Network for Electronic Fund Transfer (EFT) and reporting system among the financial institutions since 2007.

-In order to lessen the handling of currency notes, the Central Bank of Myanmar encourage to issue debit card and ATMs among the financial institutions under the guideline of Ministry of Finance and Revenue.
+In order to lessen the handling of currency notes, the Central Bank of Myanmar encourage to issue debit card and ATMs among the financial institutions.
 Later on these network will be linked to ASEAN payment gateway.

-Myanmar Payment Union was organized by state owned and private Banks in 2011.
+Myanmar Payment Union was organized by state owned and private banks in 2011.
 The purpose of MPU is to provide the ATM and POS switching services among the banks.
-There is a road map for card issuing and Acquiring process.
-MPU cards is already issued in September 14, 2012 so all bank card holders can withdrawal and check their balance and remittance their fund at any ATM among the banks.
-MPU will be making the settlement process.
+There is a road map for card issuing and acquiring process.
+MPU cards have already been issued in September 14, 2012.
+As a result, all bank card holders can withdrawal and check their balance and remittance their fund at any ATM among the banks.
+MPU will be made the settlement process.